 Serialization enables you to have a client in the eNVM whose value is different for each device that is programmed.
-You can program n number of devices with values that are configured as either Auto Incremented (AUTO\INC) or Read from File (READ\FROM\FILE).
+You can program n number of devices with values that are configured as either Auto Incremented (AUTO_INC) or Read from File (READ_FROM_FILE).

 The Serialization Client Editor is available from within the Update eNVM Memory Core dialog box.
-Doubleclick eNVM in your MSS (SmartFusion) or System Builder (IGLOO2) to view the eNVM Memory Core dialog box.
+Double-click eNVM in your MSS (SmartFusion2) or System Builder (IGLOO2) to view the eNVM Memory Core dialog box.

 The Serialization Client Editor enables you to specify your serialization type.
-You must use eNVM Configuration to reserve a client for serialization - see the eNVM Configuration help and the tutorial topic for more information.
+You must use eNVM Configuration to reserve a client for serialization - see the eNVM Configuration type.
+You must use eNVM Configuration type.
+You must use environment type.
+You must use environm